 This concept visualization was produced as part of an early exploration into a future NASA mission design for an Interstellar Probe spacecraft.
 The visualization supported a proposal to acquire feasibility study funding.
 This effort is in the news today.
 Listen to the NPR story.

-This work was created to represent actual data sets.
+This work was created to represent data sets from sensors.
 The goal was to remove artistic license and ensure technical acccuracy.
+The visualization was used for R&D project funding.

 I created a geo-spatial simulation integrating two proposed buildings into the JHU/APL campus.
 The simulation accurately represents the terrain, with a scale accurate to one foot, based on topographic mapping and architectural plans.
 I also developed a method to produce Digital Elevation Models (DEMs) from readily available topographic maps and integrated the proposed construction modifications into the baseline topographic files - allowing me to produce a scalar map and generate an accurate terrain mesh for the project.
 Simulations where run using the model.